A common question among new parents is whether or not they need a baby monitor and if they are worth the money.

 Are Baby Monitors Safe?

-If you are considering buying one, then you’re probably wondering if baby monitors are harmful or emit harmful radiation.
+If you are considering buying one, then you’re probably wondering if these devices are harmful or emit harmful radiation.

 There is no research that proves that baby monitors emit signals that are harmful to babies.